RollingRabz/DE_TEST/03-data-engineering-skill-test/01-setup-database/README.md

-# In this test I use PostgreSQL as a database
+# In this test I used PostgreSQL as a database
 ## Dockerfile
-* State the necessary library and python version
+* State the required library and the Python version.

 ## docker-compose.yaml file
-* State what images I used which are postgres version 13 and pgadmin
+* Specify the Docker images I used, which include PostgreSQL version 13 and pgAdmin.
-  - Create volumn for Mounts a local directory `./DB_data` to the container's PostgreSQL data directory `/var/lib/postgresql/data` with read-write access `rw`

-    to ensures that database data is persisted on the host system, even if the container is stopped or removed.
+  - Create a volume to mount the local directory `./DB_data` to the container's PostgreSQL data directory `/var/lib/postgresql/data` with read-write `rw` access.
+This ensures that database data is persisted on the host system, even if the container is stopped or removed.
-  - For postgres I used port 5432 on host machine map to container port 5432(default)
+  - For PostgreSQL, I mapped port 5432 on the host machine to the container's default port 5432.
-  - For pgadmin I used port 8080 on host machine map to container port 80(default)
+  - For pgAdmin, I mapped port 8080 on the host machine to the container's default port 80.
-  - For easy usage, in this test I directly fill in the user and password in .yaml which can be improve by create `.env` file and store user and password in it for more security.
-Since docker Compose automatically reads `.env` file when running so we can reference it in `.yaml` file.
+  - For simplicity in this test, I directly specified the username and password in the `.yaml` file.
+However, this can be improved by creating a `.env` file to store the credentials for better security.
+Since Docker Compose automatically reads the `.env` file when running, we can reference the variables in the `.yaml` file.

   ```
   FROM